huohua0314/auv-control-in-isaac-lab/readme.md

 ```

 * **Visualization:** Remove the `--headless` flag if you want to bring up the Isaac Sim GUI and watch the ROV learn in real-time.
-* **Monitoring:** Training logs, TensorBoard telemetry, and model checkpoints will be stored under the `runs/` directory.
+* **Monitoring:** Training logs, tensorboard telemetry, and model checkpoints will be stored under the `runs/` directory.
 Monitor the training progress by running:
 ```bash
 tensorboard --logdir runs